Shop our Big Takeover store for back issues, t-shirts & CDs

 The Ampex ATR-102 half-inch tape machine they’re using for the mixdown, on loan from Stuart Hallerman at Seattle’s Avast! studio, is expected back tomorrow, so they have to finish tonight.
 But even in spending the better part of an hour solving the riddle of a too-loud snare drum on one track they don’t ever seem fazed, their process never labored.
 “If you have to force anything, it’s bad,” Howell says.
 “There’s no reason to.”

-On intermittent breaks from mixing, Howell elaborated on some of the events that led him here and inspired his signature songs so far.
+On intermittent breaks from mixing, Howell elaborated on some of the events that led her here and inspired her signature songs so far.

 CHARLIE ZAILLIAN: So you’ve really written over 400 songs?